kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 this document unless it sees a compatible version number in the QUIC_ESNI extension of the ESNI Resource Record advertised by the server.

-# Initial Packet Authentication Secret
+# Construction of Authenticated Additional Data

 QUIC version 1 uses the packet header as the AAD input of the packet protection.
 In this variant, the AAD used for the Initial packet is an